basecamp/handbook/benefits-and-perks.md

-# Benefits & Perks

-Since the majority of Basecamp employees work in the US, this section is written with that as the default.
-We do our best to provide comparable benefits and perks for employees outside the US.

 # Benefits

 ## Health Insurance

 ### Medical Insurance

 Medical insurance is provided in the US via Blue Cross Blue Shield PPO.
 The company pays 75% of the premium and the employee pays the other 25%.
 Open enrollment is in November every year, with new coverage beginning December 1.
 Marriages and domestic partnerships are covered equally.

-Employee-portion of medical insurance premium per pay period
+Each pay period, you'll see a payroll deduction for medical insurance:

 * Employee-only medical coverage: $57.60
 * Employee-partner medical coverage: $122.93
 * Employee-child(ren) medical coverage: $139.43
 * Employee-family medical coverage: $204.76

+If you're based outside of the US and pay for private health insurance, you can request reimbusement of 75% of your insurance payments.
+That expense is capped at the amount Basecamp pays per employee on the US employee group plan.
+Ping Andrea for details.

 ### Dental Insurance
 Dental insurance is provided in the US via MetLife.
-The company pays 75% of the premium and the employee pays the other 25%.
+The company pays 100% of the premium.
 Open enrollment is in November every year, with new coverage beginning December 1.
 Marriages and domestic partnerships are covered equally.

-Employee-portion of dental insurance premium per pay period

-* Employee-only dental coverage: $5.00
-* Employee-partner dental coverage: $10.20
-* Employee-child(ren) dental coverage: $14.97
-* Employee-family dental coverage: $18.46

 ### Vision Insurance

 Vision insurance is provided in the US via MetLife.
-The company pays 75% of the premium and the employee pays the other 25%.
+The company pays 100% of the premium.
 Open enrollment is in November every year, with new coverage beginning December 1.
 Marriages and domestic partnerships are covered equally.

-Employee-portion of vision insurance premium per pay period.

-* Employee-only vision coverage: $1.01
-* Employee-partner vision coverage: $2.03
-* Employee-child(ren) vision coverage: $1.71
-* Employee-family vision coverage: $2.83

 ### Life Insurance